wesamhamed/wesamhamed/README.md

 ### Hi there, I'm wesam hamed 👋

 ## I'm a Developer!
-- 🔭 I’m currently working on a [VS Code Course]!
+- 🔭 I’m currently working on a MEAN stack!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and play guitar / drums.

 ### Connect with me: